daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

   <li><a href="#"><i class="fa fa-github"></i> Source Code</a></li>
 </ul>

-In the same spirit as [Create a TV Show Tracker using AngularJS, Node.js and MongoDB](http://sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/) and [Build an Instagram clone with AngularJS, Satellizer, Node.js and MongoDB](https://hackhands.com/building-instagram-clone-angularjs-satellizer-nodejs-mongodb/) this is a full-stack JavaScript tutorial where we build a fully functioning app from the ground up.
+In the same spirit as my previous tutorials ([TV Show Tracker](http://sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/) and [Instagram Clone](https://hackhands.com/building-instagram-clone-angularjs-satellizer-nodejs-mongodb/)) this is a full-stack JavaScript tutorial where we build a complete app from the ground up.

 <div class="admonition note">
   <div class="admonition-title">Note</div>